Governor names new Alaska Revenue commissioner

-JUNEAU, Alaska (AP) — A former chief financial officer for the city of Anchorage has been named state Revenue commissioner.
+JUNEAU, Alaska (AP) — A former chief financial officer for the city of Anchorage has been named state revenue commissioner.

 Alaska Gov. Mike Dunleavy announced the appointment of Lucinda Mahoney on Tuesday.
 The position is subject to legislative confirmation.